tedinasuit/thefootballwindmill/README.md

 ## Components

+All relevant components are in the `src` directory.
 The application is composed of several Vue.js components:

 - **App.vue**: This is the main component that serves as the root of the application.